AWARD-WINNING YORKSHIRE COMPOSER, CONDUCTOR,

 His work has been performed in concert halls, (indeed, for the opening of the new concert hall in Lieden, Holland) schools and Cathedrals within the UK, Europe and America.
 He has undertaken a "Composer in Residence" visit to Clarke University Dubuque in Iowa for the premiere of his Requiem Aeternam (several movements can be heard on our Youtube Channel and an extract is currently being recorded by Ablaze Records in America for their next CD release in 2020) and also at the Royal Canadian College of Organists Conference in Prince Edward Island, which inspired Tim to write 'Miramichi Dawn' for String Orchestra.
 2018 saw a premiere performance of an organ tone poem, 'Atlantic Rhapsody', (a commission piece written to chart a journey across the Atlantic).

-Tim is having an excellent composing year to date in 2019, with commissions on the table for a wedding, a retirement, birthdays, piano studies, anniversaries and a special commission for a choral festival in his home town of Leeds and has also had a piece selected for inclusion in the London Festival of Contemporary Church Music.
-Tim has also released several new pieces with Spartan Press (see below), and three pieces have been accepted for distribution by Paraclete Press in the USA and a new Woodwind Suite in the UK for Forton Music, 'East Coast Pictures' which has already received an honourable mention and you can read about in our latest news.
+Tim's recent commissions on the table have included writing music for a wedding, a retirement, birthdays, piano studies, anniversaries and a special commission for a choral festival in his home town of Leeds and has also had a piece selected for inclusion in the London Festival of Contemporary Church Music.
+Tim regularly releases new pieces with Spartan Press (see below), and three pieces have been accepted for distribution by Paraclete Press in the USA and a new Woodwind Suite in the UK for Forton Music, 'East Coast Pictures' which received an honourable mention which you can read about via this link.

-Tim takes a keen interest in the next generation of (or indeed any) budding composers and offers composition courses and mentoring services to pass on his wealth of knowledge and experience in the hope of inspiring new talent to be discovered.
+Tim takes a keen interest in the next generation of (or indeed any) budding composers and offers a range of online music services to pass on his wealth of knowledge and experience in the hope of inspiring new talent to be discovered.